TrashPandaCode/dumpster/content/docs/faq.mdx

 <Details summary="What if I get stuck on a level?">
   Hints are built into each level.
-For each level a level guide exists in the docs.
+For each level a level guide exists in the documentation.
 You can also revisit previous levels to reinforce earlier concepts.
 </Details>

 <Details summary="Can I share my solutions or learn from others?">
-  No, the current platform doesn't yet include an option to share you solution.
+  No, the current platform doesn't yet include an option to share your solution.
-  But solution is saved so you can revisit them later.
+  But solutions are saved so you can revisit them later.
 Tech savvy users could export and import solutions by modifying the local storage.
 </Details>